Investigation details shootings by South Carolina officers

 - Some shootings are never reported to state authorities and only investigated internally, despite policy that says every officer-involved shooting will be reviewed by the State Law Enforcement Division.

-- African Americans are shot by officers at a disproportionately higher rate than Caucasians, both in Greenville County and across South Carolina.
+- African Americans are shot by officers at a disproportionately higher rate than whites, both in Greenville County and across South Carolina.

 - Some deputies have been involved in multiple shootings, and some tied to shootings also have backgrounds of misconduct complaints or disciplinary cases.